TMiguelT/csvschema/README.rst

 CsvSchema
 ==========

-CsvSchema is easy to use module designed to make CSV file checking easier.
-It allows to create more complex validation rules faster thanks to some predefined building blocks.
+CsvSchema is an easy to use module designed to make CSV file checking easier.
+It allows for the fast creation of complex validation rules faster using some predefined building blocks.

 Basics
 ------
-Like most similar modules build for CSV file checking CsvSchema allows you to describe how proper file should look like.
+Fundamentally, CsvSchema allows you to describe what a correct CSV file should look like.
 In order to do that you will need to implement a subclass of ``csv_schema.structure.BaseCsvStructure``.

 Example::